ericwindmill/flutter-by-example-www/content/lessons/advanced_app/inherited_widget_auth/app_loading.md

 class AppStateContainer extends StatefulWidget {/*..*/}

 class _AppStateContainerState extends State<AppStateContainer> {
-  // Just padding the state through so we don't have to
+  // Pass the state through because on a StatefulWidget,
-  // manipulate it with widget.state.
+  // properties are immutable.
+This way we can update it.
   AppState state;

   @override